Sirjoe311/DSA-PROJECT/README.md

 Data transforming/cleaning skill ie the ability to correct errors or inconsistence in dataset, removed non-relevant info, and extract only relevant information in a given dataset.

-Visualisation skill ie the ability to use diagrams like Charts, Cards, Maps etc to communicate information in a clear, simple and summarised format.

 ### CONCLUSION
 Due care and deligence were put into the analysis to ensure that it is error-free and that it is a true representation of performance and state of affiars at Kultra Mega Store (KMS) during the relevant period 2009 - 2012 as required.
 However, that is not to say that the work is perferct.
 Therefore, constructive criticism of the project, meaningful contribution, and sincere commendation are welcome.